-Measure Class: Other Measure Type: Outcome Measure Frequency: Annual Preferred Trend: Up Measure Baseline Description: new baseline, does not have a history
+Measure Class: Other Measure Type: Outcome Measure Frequency: Annual Preferred Trend: Up

-Data Source and Calculation: Virginia Commonwealth University Customer Satisfaction Survey of the State Employee Workers' Compensation Program, with number of respondents scoring the program 7 or higher on a scale of 10, with 10 as the high.
-The previous measure of 90% favorable ratings of 6 to 10 divided by total number of responses was achieved in FY07 with xxxx% rating.
+Data Source and Calculation: Customer Satisfaction Survey of the State Employee Workers' Compensation Program, with number of respondents scoring the program 4 or higher on a scale of 6, with 6 as the high.
+This calculation has been modified to be consistent with other Service Areas.

-· Increase return to work rates
+• Increase return to work rates